 Similar to five years ago, recovery involved rehab and working out on my own.
 While I was icing my knee the other day, I had a flashback to 2009 and that feeling of missing out on preseason.
 A time where building yourself up was necessary for the next five months.

 Unlike five years ago, I not only missed out on some of preseason, but I also missed the first game of the 2014 season.
 This was a hard pill to swallow.
 The one for the inflammation in my knee.
 It’s kind of big.
 The pill.
 Not my knee.
+Forget it.

 Anyway.
 That season with FC Gold Pride did not go as planned.
 I fell behind during preseason because I didn’t keep up with the workouts.
 I had a few good games, then a few bad games, and I let down pretty easily.
 I never fully recovered from the bad games mentally, and I never caught up on the time I missed in preseason physically.